sascha-nabrotzky/sascha-nabrotzky/README.md

 # 👋 Hi, I’m 🦄 @sascha-nabrotzky

-### Building Websites/Apps with React, TYPO3 and UX/UI-Design are my passion.
+### Building Websites/Apps with React, TYPO3 and UX/UI-Design is my passion.

 ## I mainly use